RobertARandolph/AdmiralBumbleBee.com/_posts/2019-01-06-ZTX-vs-Elastique.md

 However, not all timestretching systems are created equal.
 Some timestretching systems are significantly better than others, and this is evident if you have used something like [Sound](https://www.surina.net/soundtouch/) then you are fully aware of how terrible timestretching can _truly_ be.
 There are also other naive timestretching algorithms that are complete garbage.

-The most common timestretching algorithm is [Elastique](https://products.zplane.de/elastique-pitch-2) which is used all the way from the lowly [Bitwig](https://www.bitwig.com/en/home.html) up to [Cubase](https://new.steinberg.net/cubase/), [Logic Pro](https://www.apple.com/logic-pro/) and [Pro Tools](https://www.avid.com/pro-tools).
+The most common timestretching algorithm is [Elastique](https://products.zplane.de/elastique-pitch-2) which is used all the way from the lowly [Bitwig](https://www.bitwig.com/en/home.html) up to [Cubase](https://new.steinberg.net/cubase/) and [Pro Tools](https://www.avid.com/pro-tools).

 There is a new algorithm on the market when it comes to DAWs, and that is [ZTX](http://www.zynaptiq.com/ztx/).
 [Digital Perfomer](http://motu.com/newsitems/digital-performer-95-is-now-shipping) added ZTX and their 9.5 update recently, and it's interesting because it is the only DAW that currently uses this algorithm.
 They had a choice of many things and they chose ZTX over Elastique.